Siri Aurdal

-Siri Aurdal (born 20 October 1937 in Oslo) is a Norwegian painter, graphic designer, and sculptor.
-She comes from an artistic family with parents textile artist Synnøve Anker Aurdal and painter Leon Aurdal.
+Siri Aurdal (20 October 1937 – 31 March 2026) was a Norwegian painter, graphic designer and sculptor.
+She came from an artistic family with parents textile artist Synnøve Anker Aurdal and painter Leon Aurdal.
 Ludvig Eikaas was her stepfather from 1959.

-Although Aurdal is both a graphic designer and painter, her main field was sculpture and work with sculpture.
+Although Aurdal was both a graphic designer and painter, her main field was sculpture and work with sculpture.
 She made her debut at the Høstutstillingen 1961 with a bust of Egil Eggen in brass.
 After that, she made a number of other busts of famous people, including Earle Hyman (1963) and Svend von Düring and Ludvig Eikaas (1965).

 In February 1969, she won a competition to decorate schools in Oslo, and in October 1972 presented the sculpture "Havbølger" at Trosterud skole.
 It was 12 × 6 m glass fibre tubes cut in wavy shapes which serves as a play sculpture for 100 children.

 In 1979, she made a large relief in aluminium for Abelhaugen train station in Oslo.

+Aurdal died in Oslo on 31 March 2026, at the age of 88.